sgnu/todo/README.md

 #### List
 This command prints out all tasks on the list including their index: `todo list` or `todo l`

+Running `todo` by itself defaults to running list.

 The list is automatically sorted before printing